-How wonderful it would be to be totally relaxed and comfortable when the most important person in your life is finding fault with you.
-How amazing it would be to let the critiques fly by and respond with only graciousness and dignity.
+How wonderful it would be if you were totally relaxed and comfortable when the most important person in your life is finding fault with you.
+How amazing it would be to let the critiques fly by and respond with only graciousness and dignity!

-Many years ago, in the early days of my therapeutic career, I frequently observed couples diligently trying to follow my directions in a session and then just “losing it” when a challenging remark overcame them.
-I followed the advice of a wise medicine man who gave me an eagle feather.
-Only the partner holding it was able to speak.
+Many years ago, in the early days of my therapeutic career, I frequently observed couples diligently trying to follow my directions in a session, only to just “lose it” when a challenging remark overcame them.
+I had followed the advice of a wise medicine man who gave me an eagle feather: Only the partner holding it was able to speak.
 It did help some, but it was totally ineffective as soon as the non-holding partner stopped listening and began building his or her next move.

-There are so few people in intimate relationships that can give up their attachments to outcome when they feel threatened, and learn instead to respond patiently.
-It appears to be built in to our emotional mechanisms to become defensive and adrenalized when our intimate relationship security seems in danger.
-Whether we feel guilty, outraged, scared, or hurt, we are prone to quickly dismantle the only part of our brain that sets us apart from other mammals and default to fight/flight/freeze, the three responses of a prey to a hunter.
+There are so few people in intimate relationships that can give up their attachments to the outcome when they feel threatened, and learn instead to respond patiently.
+It appears to be built into our emotional mechanisms to become defensive and adrenalized when our intimate relationship security seems in danger.
+Whether we feel guilty, outraged, scared, or hurt, we are prone to quickly dismantle the only part of our brain that sets us apart from other mammals and default to fight/flight/freeze — the three responses of prey to a hunter.